greenelab/phenoplier_manuscript/manuscript.md

 **Cell culture.**
 HepG2 cells were obtained from ATCC (ATCC® HB-8065™), and maintained in Eagle's Minimum Essential Medium with L-Glutamine (EMEM, Cat.
 112-018-101, Quality Biology) supplemented with 10% Fetal Bovine Serum (FBS, Gibco, Cat.16000-044), and 1% Pen/Strep (Gibco, Cat.15140-122).
-Cells were kept at 37oC in a humidity-controlled incubator with 5% CO2, and were maintained at a density not exceeding more than 80% confluency.
+Cells were kept at 37oC in a humidity-controlled incubator with 5% CO2, and were maintained at a density not exceeding more than 80% confluency in Collagen-I coated flasks.

 **Genome-wide lentiviral pooled CRISPR-Cas9 library.**
 3rd lentiviral generation, Broad GPP genome-wide Human Brunello CRISPR knockout Pooled library was provided by David Root and John Doench from Addgene (Cat.
 73179-LV), and was used for HepG2 cell transduction.
 It consists of 76,441 sgRNAs, and targets 19,114 genes in the human genome with an average of 4 sgRNAs per gene.
 Each 20nt sgRNA cassette was inserted into the lentiCRIS-PRv2 backbone between U6 promoter and gRNA scaffold.
 Through cell transduction, the lentiviral vectors which encode Cas9 were used to deliver the sgRNA cassette containing plasmids into cells during cell replication.
 Unsuccessful transduced cells were excluded through puromycin selection.

 **Lentiviral titer determination.**
 No-spin lentiviral transduction was utilized for the screen.
 In a Collagen-I coated 6-wells plate, approximate 2.5 M cells were seeded each well in the presence of 8ug/ml polybrene (Millipore Sigma, Cat.
 TR-1003 G), and a different titrated virus volume (e.g., 0, 50, 100, 200, 250, and 400ul) was assigned to each well.
 EMEM complete media was added to make the final volume of 1.24ml.
 16-18hrs post-transduction, virus/polybrene-containing media was removed from each well.
 Cells were washed twice with 1x DPBS and replaced with fresh EMEM.
 At 24h, cells in each well were trypsinized, diluted (e.g.,1:10), and seeded in pairs of wells of 6-well plates.
 At 60hr post-transduction, cell media in each well was replaced with fresh EMEM.
 2ug/ml of puromycin (Gibco, Cat.
 A1113803) was added to one well out of the pair.
 2-5 days after puromycin selection, or the 0 virus well treated with puromycin had no survival of cells, cells in both wells with/without puromycin were collected and counted for viability.
 Percentage of Infection (PI%) was obtained by comparing the cell numbers with/without puromycin selection within each pair.
 By means of Poisson's distribution theory, when transduction efficiency (PI%) is between 30-50%, which corresponds to an MOI (Multiplicity of Infection) of ~0.35-0.70.
-At MOI equal to or close to 0.3, around 95% of infected cells are predicted to have only one copy of the virus.
+At MOI close to 0.3, around 25% of cells are infected, and the majority of those infected cells are predicted to have only one copy of the virus.
 Therefore, a volume of virus (120ul) yielding 30-40% of transduction efficiency was chosen for further large-scale viral transduction.

 **Lentiviral Transduction in HepG2 Using Brunello CRISPR Knockout Pooled Library.**
 In order to achieve a coverage (representation) of at least 500 cells per sgRNA, and at an MOI between 0.3-0.4 to ensure 95% of infected cells get only one viral particle per cell, ~200M cells were initiated for the screen.
 Transduction was carried out in a similar fashion as described above.
 Briefly, 2.5M cells were seeded in each well of 14 6-well plates, along with 8ug/ml of polybrene.
 A volume of 120ul of the virus was added to each experimental well.
 18hrs post-transduction, virus/PB mix medium was removed, and cells in each well were collected, counted, and pooled into T175 flasks.
 At 60hr post-transduction, 2ug/ml of puromycin was added to each flask.
 Mediums were changed every two days with fresh EMEM, topped with 2ug/ml puromycin.
 Seven days after puromycin selection, cells were collected, pooled, counted, and replated.

-**Fluorescent dye staining.** 9 days after puromycin selection, cells were assigned to 2 groups.
+**Fluorescent dye staining.**
+9 days after puromycin selection, cells were assigned to 2 groups.
 20-30M cells were collected as Unsorted Control.
 The cell pellet was spun down at 500 x g for 5min at 4oC.
 The dry pellet was kept at -80oC for further genomic DNA isolation.
 The rest of the cells (approximately 200M) were kept in 100mm dishes and stained with a fluorescent dye (LipidSpotTM 488, Biotium, Cat.
 70065-T).